Ovarian Cancer Program

 Your doctor will begin by discussing your medical history and performing a physical exam.
 A pelvic exam will look for any lumps or enlarged organs.
 If your doctor feels additional tests are needed, these might include:

 • Blood tests: These will look for increased levels of something called CA-125, which can be a sign of cancer.
-Sometimes the levels of CA-125 are increased when no cancer is present, or the cancer does not cause an increased level, so other diagnostic tests are always used
+Significant advancements have improved sensitivity and specificity in detecting elevated CA-125 protein levels, making this a critical tool in both diagnosis and monitoring of the disease progression.
+Sometimes the levels of CA-125 are increased when no cancer is present, or the cancer does not cause an increased level, so other diagnostic tests are always used.

 Treatment for Ovarian Cancer